maureencarey/paradigm/README.md

 ### step_4_build_generic_biomass_reaction.py

-This builds a generic biomass reaction from curation reconstrucitons and adds it to all models.
+This builds a generic biomass reaction from curation reconstructions and adds it to all models.

 ### step_5_orthology_based_semi_curation.py